 If we send you a 'green' letter this means that based on our assumptions your plan is currently on track to meet the target amount at the end of the endowment term.

-If your plan matures in the next few years, the current economic and financial conditions may have an impact on your investment returns.
-It is impossible to be certain about future investment growth.
+It is impossible to be certain about future investment growth because economic and financial conditions may have an impact on your investment returns.
 The final value of your endowment plan could be lower or higher than shown in your re-projection update letter.

 It is important that you check each plan update letter, even if the plan has so far been on track.
 This is especially important if your plan is close to maturity.
 You should continue checking your projected value until the end of your plan term.

-Yes, it is important to remember that you may get back less than you paid in if you cash in your endowment before the maturity date as set out in the terms of your plan.
+Yes, it is important to remember that you may get back less than you paid in if you cash in your endowment before its end date.

-If your plan starts with a 0, you can sell your endowment.
+If your plan starts with a 0, you can sell it to a third party.
+However, you will not be able to sell if your plan is assigned to a third party, such as a lender.
 The Money Advice Service has put together some useful information to help people who are thinking about selling their endowment.

 If you are considering surrendering or selling your plan it is important that you take financial advice.